Select Research

 Journal Articles

 Katharine Conn, Cecilia H. Mo, and Bhumi Purohit.
-“Are Incentives Universally Effective?”
-Forthcoming in Political Science Research Methods.
+2024.
+“Differential efficacy of survey incentives across contexts: experimental evidence from Australia, India, and the United States" Political Science Research Methods.

 Working Papers